-Geospatial Service Component-A Service Component (component or service) that has geospatial data or information as a primary input and/or output.
+2808 2809 Geospatial Data-data with implicit or explicit reference to a location relative to the Earth (Adapted from ISO 19118:2005(E)) 2810 2811 Geospatial Information -information concerning phenomena implicitly or explicitly associated with a location relative to the Earth (Adapted from ISO 19101:2002(E)) 2812 2813 Geospatial Information System-information system dealing with information concerning phenomena associated with location relative to the Earth (Adapted from ISO 19101:2002(E)) 2814 2815 Geospatial Service -service that transforms, manages, or presents [geospatial] information to users (Adapted from ISO 19101:2002(E)) 2816 2817 2818 Geospatial Service Component -A Service Component (component or service) that has geospatial data or information as a primary input and/or output.
 (See Component and Geospatial Service).

-Hydrography-the scientific description and analysis of the physical conditions, boundaries, flow, and related characteristics of the earth's surface waters.
+2819 2820 2821 Hydrography -the scientific description and analysis of the physical conditions, boundaries, flow, and related characteristics of the earth's surface waters.
 Hydrographic data typically refers to the boundaries of water bodies.

-Line of Sight-the indirect or direct cause-and-effect relationship from a specific IT investment to the processes it supports, and by extension, the customers it serves and the mission-related outcomes it contributes to.

-Metadata-data about data (ISO 19115:2003(E))

-Orthoimage-a georeferenced image prepared from a perspective photograph or other remotely-sensed data in which displacement of objects due to sensor orientation and terrain relief have been removed.
+2822 2823 2824 Line of Sight -the indirect or direct cause-and-effect relationship from a specific IT investment to the processes it supports, and by extension, the customers it serves and the mission-related outcomes it contributes to.
+2825 Metadata-data about data (ISO 19115:2003(E)) 2826 2827 2828 2829 Orthoimage -a georeferenced image prepared from a perspective photograph or other remotely-sensed data in which displacement of objects due to sensor orientation and terrain relief have been removed.
 It has the geometric characteristics of a map and the image qualities of a photograph.

-Orthorectification-the process of transforming raw imagery to an accurate orthogonal projection.
+2830 2831 2832 Orthorectification -the process of transforming raw imagery to an accurate orthogonal projection.
 Without orthorectification, scale is not constant in the image and accurate measurements of distance and direction can not be made.

-Patterns-unique combinations of architectural or design elements (e.g. processes, components, etc.) that have proven to be useful in solving recurring architectural or design problems.
+2833 2834 2835 2836 Patterns -unique combinations of architectural or design elements (e.g. processes, components, etc.) that have proven to be useful in solving recurring architectural or design problems.
 The naming and reuse of patterns forms the basis of a vocabulary for communicating past experience between architects and designers.
-(FEA Enterprise Architecture Glossary Of Terms)

-Product Specification-description of the universe of discourse and a specification for mapping the universe of discourse to a dataset (ISO 19113:2002(E)

-Register-set of files containing identifiers assigned to items with descriptions of the associated items (ISO 19135:2005(E), adapted from ISO/IEC 11179)

-Registry-information system on which a register is maintained (ISO 19135:2005(E), adapted from ISO/IEC 11179)

-Shared Service-a form of "internal outsourcing," enables corporations to achieve economies of scale by creating a separate internal entity within the company to perform specific services, such as payroll, accounts payable, travel and expense processing.
+(FEA Enterprise Architecture Glossary Of Terms) 2837 2838 Product Specification -description of a universe of discourse and a specification for mapping the universe of discourse to a dataset (ISO 19113:2002(E)) 2839 2840 Register -set of files containing identifiers assigned to items with descriptions of the associated items (ISO 19135:2005(E), adapted from ISO/IEC 11179) 2841 2842 Registry -information system on which a register is maintained (ISO 19135:2005(E), adapted from ISO/IEC 11179) 2843 2844 2845 Shared Service -a form of "internal outsourcing," enables corporations to achieve economies of scale by creating a separate internal entity within the company to perform specific services, such as payroll, accounts payable, travel and expense processing.
 A typical shared services initiative takes advantage of enterprise applications and other technological developments, enabling the company to achieve further improvements to quality in processes, such as finance, accounting, procurement, IT, and human resources.
 At the core of shared services is the idea that new technologies offer businesses the opportunity to 1) make better use of scarce skills, 2) provide information and services more efficiently, and 3) reduce the cost of administration.
 See also Service.
 (FEA Enterprise Architecture Glossary Of Terms)